Units using capacity above represent kWAC.

 Plant costs are represented with a single estimate per innovations scenario, because CAPEX does not correlate well with solar resource.

-We focus on larger systems for the 2019 and 2020 values to better align with current trends in utility-scale installations.
-(EIA, 2020) reported 92 PV installations (greater than 5 MWAC in capacity) totaling 4.4 GWAC were placed in service in 2019 in the United States.
-Though this represents an average of approximately 48 MWAC, 76% of the installed capacity in 2018 came from systems greater than 50 MWAC, and 39% came from systems greater than 100 MWAC.
+We focus on larger systems for the 2020 and 2021 values to better align with recent trends in utility-scale installations.
+(EIA, 2021a) reported 155 PV installations (greater than 5 MWAC in capacity) totaling 9.5 GWAC were placed in service in 2020 in the United States.
+Though this represents an average of approximately 61 MWAC, 85% of the installed capacity in 2020 came from systems greater than 50 MWAC and 42% came from systems greater than 100 MWAC.

-In the chart of historical data below, reported historical utility-scale PV plant CAPEX (Bolinger et al., 2020) is shown in box-and-whiskers format for comparison to the historical benchmarked utility-scale PV plant overnight capital cost and future CAPEX projections.
-(Bolinger et al., 2020) provide statistical representation of CAPEX for 93% of all U.S. utility-scale PV capacity.
+In the chart below, reported historical utility-scale PV plant CAPEX (Bolinger et al., 2021) is shown in box-and-whiskers format for comparison to the historical benchmarked and future CAPEX projections for utility-scale PV plants.
+(Bolinger et al., 2021) provide statistical representation of CAPEX for projects larger than 5 MWAC, which includes 91% of the U.S. utility-scale PV capacity installed in 2020.

 All prices quoted in WDC are converted to WAC (1 WDC = ILR × WAC).

-- Timing-related issues: For example, the time between PPA contract completion and project placement in service can vary, and a system can be reported as installed in separate sections over time or when an entire complex is complete.
+- Timing-Related Issues: For example, the time between power purchase agreement contract completion and project placement in service can vary, and a system can be reported as being installed in separate sections over time or when an entire complex is complete.
 For example, in 2014, the reported capacity-weighted average system price was higher than 80% of system prices in 2014 because very large systems with multiyear construction schedules were being installed that year.
 Developers of these large systems negotiated contracts and installed portions of their systems when module and other costs were higher.

-- Variations over time in the size, technology, installer margin, and design of systems installed in a given year
+- System Variations: The size, technology, installer margin, and design of systems installed in a given year vary over time.

-- Which cost categories are included in CAPEX (e.g., financing costs and initial O&M expenses).
+- Cost Categories: There are variations in which cost categories are included in CAPEX (e.g., financing costs and initial O&M expenses).

 Federal investment tax credits provide an incentive to include costs in the upfront CAPEX to receive a higher tax credit, and these included costs might have otherwise been reported as operating costs.
 The bottom-up benchmarks are more reflective of an overnight capital cost, which is in-line with the ATB methodology of inputting overnight capital cost and calculating construction financing to derive CAPEX.